open/close all folders

 Elias: Well, there remains a debt.
 Civilization rests on the principle that we treat our criminals better than they treated their victims.
 That we not stoop to their level.
 But you and I are outliers.
 We're not really a part of civilization.
 We're something... older.
 Which means, of course, that we can do the things that civilized people can't.
 I offered to kill you for Detective Carter many times, and she always said no. She was civilized to the very end.
 I don't think she liked me.
 But I liked her very much.
 And you killed her.
 So now I consider it my responsibility to fix the particular problem that is you, Officer Simmons.Simmons: You really think you're going to be the one to kill me?Elias: No. No, my friend is going to kill you.
 I'm just going to watch.

-- Root utilises her "Analogue Interface" status to the fullest extent, disabling multiple Russian thugs with a epic use of Guns Akimbo and Improbable Aiming Skills, even impressing Shaw who despises her.
+- Root utilises her "Analogue Interface" status to the fullest extent, disabling multiple Russian thugs with a epic use of Guns Akimbo and Improbable Aiming Skills, even impressing Shaw.

 - Elias and Scarface take the time to deal with Simmons permanently when he's trapped on a hospital bed.